bbrtj/perl-storage-abstract/README.md

 # Storage::Abstract
-A Perl module for blah blah blah
+A Perl module for storing files in different locations.

 ## Code and documentation
 [Storage::Abstract on CPAN](https://metacpan.org/release/Storage-Abstract)